argoproj/applicationset/examples/clusterDecisionResource/README.md

-# How the duck type generator works for clusterDecisionResource
+# How the Cluster Decision Resource generator works for clusterDecisionResource
-1. The Duck type generator reads a configurable status format:
+1. The Cluster Decision Resource generator reads a configurable status format:
 ```yaml
 status:
   clusters: